 -Cancellations received up to 5 working days before the event – 50% of the payment of the workshop/course will be refunded and a generous discount will be offered for future participation.

--Request after registration, for a transfer to a later workshop received 10 working days or more before the event-- the fee will be $50.00.
-If request is made 10 working days or less, the fee will be $100.00.
+-Request after registration, for a transfer to a later workshop, received 10 working days or more before the event-- the fee will be $50.00.
+If a request is made 10 working days or less, the fee will be $100.00.